A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering: Discussion

 The sampling structure of the ordered PYP has been first presented in \citet{Gne(05)} and \citet{Jam(06)}, and since then no other works have further investigated such a sampling structure in BNPs.
-That is, differently from the sampling formulae arising from the PYP prior, to date the sampling formulae arising from the ordered PYP prior appear to be unknown in the BNP literature.
-Our work highlights the great potential of the ordered PYP in BNP inference for SSPs with ordering, paving the way to some directions for future research.
-First, in our work we considered the problem of estimating the frequency of the first $r$ order species, which is arguably the most natural SSP with ordering; other (discrete) functionals of the ordered species’ composition of unobservable samples may be of interest, e.g. the number of unseen species with order less than $r$ that would be observed in additional samples, and the number of unseen species observed with a certain prevalence and order less than $r$ in the enlarged sample.
-Second, while SSPs with ordering have a natural motivation in population genetics, they may be of interest in different fields; in Section \ref{app:citations} of the Supplementary Material we present an application in the context of citations to academic articles, where each cited article is a species whose order in determined by the publication date; another application is in the context of online purchasing of items, with order being determined by a suitable measure of popularity assigned to items.
+To date, the sampling formulae of ordered PYP prior appear to be largely unknown and unexplored in the BNP literature.
+Our work highlights the great potential of the ordered PYP in BNP inference for SSPs with ordering, paving the way for future research.
+First, in our work we considered the problem of estimating the frequency of the first $r$ order species, which is arguably the most natural SSP with ordering; other (discrete) functionals of the ordered species' composition of unobservable samples may be of interest, e.g. the number of unseen species with order less than $r$ that would be observed in additional samples, and the number of unseen species observed with a certain prevalence and order less than $r$ in the enlarged sample.
+Second, while SSPs with ordering have a natural motivation in population genetics, they may be of interest in different fields; in Section~S2.3 of the Supplementary Material, we present an application in the context of citations to academic articles, where each cited article is a species whose order is determined by the publication date; another application is in the context of online purchasing of items, with order being determined by a suitable measure of popularity assigned to items.
+When analyzing these applications in terms of SSMs, some simplifications need to be considered, which might impact certain aspects of the analysis.
+For example, our model cannot consider the case of different species having the same ranking (such as different papers published on the same date).
+However, we argue that it is still interesting to understand if the ordered PYP is an adequate model to describe the behaviors observed in such applied contexts.